 The COVID-19 pandemic brought rapid and unexpected change to the business landscape, the speed and severity of which caught many completely off guard.
 Some businesses have managed to recover, but others weren’t so lucky.
 The key lesson we must learn from these past 12 months is that things can change overnight, and that if you want your business to thrive, then it is important that your business is future-proof.
-Remote working is a phrase you should be familiar with and be preparing for – this includes being able to do remote testing and training of your employees.
+Remote working is a phrase you should be familiar with and prepare for – this includes being able to do online examination and training for your employees.

 Here are three things that will help you navigate the uncertain post-pandemic future:

 The question many business owners ask is will things ever return to “business as usual”?
 The answer is most probably “no”.
 The COVID-19 pandemic has brought about such a profound change in the way we do business that one could almost say that we live in a ‘post-business-as-usual’ economy.
 If you want to stay profitable it is crucial that you embrace change by putting systems in place to make your business more agile so you can respond to sudden change quickly and with resilience.
 Start by streamlining the decision-making process.
 Do you really need that many people involved to make a decision?
 Probably not.
 A leaner decision-making structure means you can take advantage of more opportunities, quicker.

 Technology has been the savior for many businesses, and the downfall of others, during the pandemic.
 It ushered in an unforeseen digital revolution and highlighted just how important technology has become in doing business in the twenty-first century.
 Technology is no longer a luxury or an afterthought, it’s a necessity, and there needs to be a shift towards tech-focused thinking.
 For instance, how can you take your business online?
 What products or services can you offer remotely and is there technology that can make it possible?